 If you are not familiar with newspapers.com, we have created a brief overview of how to search for and submit articles from newspapers.com to History Unfolded.
-All History Unfolded participants can sign up for a week of free access to Ancestry’s newspapers.com archives during Fall 2021 from October 18-24, November 15-21, and December 6-12.
+Through the generosity of Ancestry, all project volunteers will have the option to gain free access to newspapers.com October 11-17, November 14-20, and December 5-11 (registration links available the week of each sprint.)
 Read More

 Judith Haran, a veteran citizen historian who has submitted over 200 articles to the History Unfolded website, recently created a video tutorial explaining how to find newspaper articles for this project.
 She created the video for the reference and benefit of all other project volunteers who may be interested.